We’re back with Part 2 covering our recent trip to the Jewel Dunn’s River Beach Resort & Spa!

 Tip #16: The daily schedule will also tell you which restaurants are open for dinner each night.
 As mentioned above, depending on the evening’s activities, some of the restaurants may be closed.

 Most of the daily activities occur around the main pool.
 The entertainment staff coordinates a couple of games each day.
 Everything from playing Bingo to Name that Tune.
-There are also “educational” activities each day, like a cooking class or a nature walk.
+There are also “educational” activities each day, like a cooking class.

 If you want to be more active, there is usually one “organized” beach volleyball game, but you can get together your own game anytime.
 There is also a pool volleyball net in the far end of the main pool (closest to the Moonstone).
 The gym also offers classes.
 In the mornings there is everything from a power walk to yoga or Pilates.
 Mid-morning, Junior does an aquasize class in the main pool if there are enough takers.